Mastering User NeedsA Strategic Approach

 Establish Flow

-Create a mutually beneficial flow of capital, resources, and value between your organization and your users.
+Create a mutually beneficial flow of capital, resources, and value between your organisation and your users.

 Proactively Anticipating Needs